AimTheSun/flowfit-webapp/README.md

 - **Limited Development Time:** The initial version was built in just 72 hours for a final bootcamp presentation.
 - **AWS Deployment Complexities:** Integrating and configuring two applications (frontend and backend) on AWS required extensive troubleshooting, especially regarding CORS and connectivity between services.
 - **Frontend-Backend Integration:** Tight deadlines meant some parts of the system had less time for fine-tuning, leading to minor integration challenges.
-- **New Feature Implementation:** Adding new features such as real-time gym occupancy monitoring and an integrated Chat Bot under time constraints was challenging but ultimately enhanced the platform.

 Despite these challenges, the team’s efforts were recognized with the **Best Application** award, proving that even under immense pressure, great results are achievable.